 The concept of exponential decay is used to keep a track record of the population of the species that are on the verge of extinction.
-For instance, if a certain species of birds are getting extinct at a rate of 3% per decade, then the concept of exponential decay can be implemented to the current data and the year by which the entire species is about to vanish thoroughly can be estimated in advance.
-This helps the environment engineers to compute and take preventive measures to save the species from getting extinct.
+For instance, if a certain species of birds are getting extinct at a rate of 3% per decade, then the concept of exponential decay can be implemented to the current data, and the year by which the entire species is about to vanish thoroughly can be estimated in advance.
+This helps the environment engineers compute and take preventive measures to save the species from getting extinct.
 The decrease in the human population is yet another example of exponential decay in real life.

-4. Treating Diseases
+4. Treatment of Diseases

 When a person who is suffering from a bacterial or viral disease visits a doctor to receive treatment, the doctor tends to provide him with certain antibiotic drugs and medicines.
 These drugs and medicines primarily affect the life of the microorganisms present inside the body responsible for the disease by refraining them to undergo reproduction and killing them.
-The number of microbes present in the body reduces following an exponential pattern.
+The number of microbes present in the body is reduced, following an exponential pattern.
 Hence, it is yet another example of exponential decay observed in real life.

 5. Consuming a Bag of Candy

 Suppose a child is given a bag of candy.
 He/she wishes to eat the half of candies present in the bag every day.
 In such a case, exponential decay can be observed easily.
 For instance, suppose the bag consists of 120 candies.
 On the first day, the child consumes half of the total candies, i.e., 60 candies.
 The next day, the child consumes 30 candies.
-On the third day, he/she eats 15 candies and so on.
-If the child continues to follow such a pattern of consuming candies, he/she tend to display an exponential decay in real life.
+On the third day, he/she eats 15 candies, and so on.
+If the child continues to follow such a pattern of consuming candies, he/she tends to display an exponential decay in real life.
 Plotting a graph of the number of candies consumed with respect to the number of days gives a negative slope graph that gradually decreases and gets flattened while reaching the end.

 6. Radiocarbon Dating

 Radiocarbon dating was discovered by an American physical chemist Willard Libby in 1949, who later won a Nobel Prize for his discovery in 1960.
 It is used to calculate the approximate date and time when a plant or an animal would have died.
 It compares the ratio of the two isotopes of carbon present in the organic matter or fossil with the ratio of the same isotopes present in the air.
-The process of radiocarbon dating highly depends on the radioactive decay of the isotopes of radioactive elements hence, forms a prominent example of exponential decay in real life.
+The process of radiocarbon dating highly depends on the radioactive decay of the isotopes of radioactive elements, hence forms a prominent example of exponential decay in real life.
 Radiocarbon dating also helps the researchers to estimate the time when an ancient artefact was built.

 7. Calculating the amount of drug in a person’s body

 The concept of exponential decay is also used in calculating the amount of drug remaining in a person’s body after a certain duration of time.
 Let us say if a person is injected with a certain drug.
-The initial amount of the drug present in the person’s blood is 250 mg and it gets dissolved at a rate of 3 mg per hour.
-Now if it is required to calculate the amount of drug left in the person’s body after 5 hours, one can simply use the exponential decay function because the drug dissolves consistently at a constant rate.
-This means that the concept of exponential decay helps doctors and chemists to calculate the effectiveness and side effects of a particular medicine.
+The initial amount of the drug present in the person’s blood is 250 mg, and it gets dissolved at a rate of 3 mg per hour.
+Now, if it is required to calculate the amount of drug left in the person’s body after 5 hours, one can simply use the exponential decay function because the drug dissolves consistently at a constant rate.
+This means that the concept of exponential decay helps doctors and chemists calculate the effectiveness and side effects of a particular medicine.